GSA-TTS/FAC/backend/util/load_public_dissem_data/README-prepare_data_for_local.md

 Upload the resulting file (e.g. `sanitized-20250731.dump`) to GDrive for sharing with the team.
 It is now ready for load via `manage_local_data.bash`.

-This file will contain 100% public *disseminated* data, and *may* contain *undisseminated* data.
+This file will contain 100% public data (disseminated and in-progress).
 To make sure no in-progress audits are Tribal submissions for which an attestation has not yet been made, we delete all `tribal` audits that do not yet have an attestation.
 This should guarantee that 100% of all in-progress is *also* public data.

 ## the menu